schlpbch/ojp-rest-api/spec/analysis.md

       schema:
         type: string
     ```
-   More lightweight and more REST, however can lead to many queries.
+   More lightweight and more REST, however can lead to many queries or not doable in case of deeply nested structures.

 - Modelling of `Extension`: